CACI-International/ergo-cpp/README.md

 This ergo project will attempt to read the environment variables CXX and AR to determine the c++ compiler and object file archiver to use, and will default to `c++` and `ar` when each respective variable is absent.
+It assumes the c++ compiler is also a frontend for linking.

-This project evaluates to a map/module with the following values exposed.
+This project evaluates to a map with the following values exposed:

 ### apply-context _project-root_ _cflags_ _lflags_ _value_
 Most of the functions take a context to return the final value.
 This function